devsecops/defcon-workshop/section-1/README.md

 ## Overview
 In this section, we will:
 1. Install and set up our environment for the workshop.
+2. Briefly go over Docker.
-2. Build our first Docker image.
+3. Build our first Docker image.
-3. Push our Docker image to Google Container Registry (GCR).
+4. Push our Docker image to Google Container Registry (GCR).

 ## Installation / Setting up